Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 Testing is done on the following machine:

 * Creality CR6-SE, modified with:
-    - a BTT SKR CR6 v1.0 motherboard
+    - a Creality ERA 1.1.0.3 motherboard
-    - a direct drive Orbiter v1.5 extruder
+    - a direct drive Orbiter v1.5 extruder with Moons pancake motor
     - a Dragon HF hotend
+    - a 0.9 deg Y axis motor
     - a PEI flexible magnetic sheet

 ## Prerequisites